Xiaolongbao: Serving

 Xiaolongbao are traditionally eaten for breakfast.
 The buns are served hot in the bamboo baskets in which they were steamed, usually on a bed of dried leaves or a paper mat, although some restaurants now use napa cabbage instead.
 The buns are usually dipped in Zhenjiang vinegar with chili crisp.

 Traditionally, tangbao soup dumplings are a kind of dim sum (à la carte item) or xiaochi (snack).
 The buns are usually dipped in Zhenjiang vinegar with ginger slivers.
 They are traditionally served with a clear soup on the side.
 Around Shanghai, "tangbao" may be eaten throughout the day, although usually not for breakfast.
 They form part of a traditional Jiangnan-style morning tea (早茶).
-In Guangdong and the West, it is sometimes served as a dish during Cantonese tea time.
+In Guangdong and the Western world, it is sometimes served as a dish during Cantonese tea time.
 Frozen tangbao are now mass-produced and a popular frozen food sold worldwide.

-Xiaolongbao can be challenging to eat without spilling the soup.
-A traditional way of eating the bun is for the diner to hold the bun with a small spoon and gently bite a small hole to suck up the soup before slowly eating the remainder.
-Another popular way to eat the bun is to place it in a spoon, add a few drops of black vinegar and ginger and then eat it in one bite.
+Restaurants serve xiaolongbao hot in bamboo steamers, sometimes with lettuce or parchment paper at the base to prevent them from sticking to the bottom.
+There are various methods of eating xiaolongbao.
+To avoid spilling the soup, one way to eat the bun is to hold the bun with the eater's spoon and bite a hole to suck the soup before eating the remainder, while others may place the bun and any condiments in the spoon and ingest it in the mouth at one time.

-Xiaolongbao are usually served in bamboo steamers, which keep the heat in and retain the light earthy aroma they give off.
-Each steamer usually has four to eight buns, arranged neatly to prevent them from sticking together.
-Usually, the waiter will bring the bamboo basket directly to the table and lift the lid to reveal the xiaolongbao.

-Xiaolongbao is usually shared among diners as an appetizer or part of a larger meal.
-In some upscale restaurants, xiaolongbao is served with a spoon.

-In recent years, sweet taro and black sesame buns have become available—taro offers a mild, nutty sweetness while sesame is richer and slightly bitter.
-Other popular fillings include pumpkin, sweet potato, and matcha–white chocolate.
-On the savory side, shops now sell cheese-stuffed buns, truffle-mushroom blends, or spiced pork with scallions.